fabfoundation/fabfoundation/_drafts/draft-scopes.md

 caption: www.scopesdf.org is LIVE
 highlight: false
 category: press
-thumbnail: /uploads/scopes-df.png
+thumbnail: /uploads/scopes2.png
 layout: posts
 date: 2019-02-18 00:00:00
 img: scopes-df.png
 permalink: /www.scopesdf.org-is-LIVE
 ---

-t's National Engineers Week and we are celebrating by launching the new SCOPES-DF website!
+It's National Engineers Week and we are celebrating by launching the new SCOPES-DF website!

 SCOPESDF.org is dedicated to educators working with primary and secondary school students who want to leverage digital fabrication for STEM learning.